kimim/chatu/docs/README.md

 # Introduction

-A small tool to various files to .svg files or download image files, and insert it to orgmode or markdown on-the-fly.
+A small tool converts various files to .svg files or downloads image files, and inserts them to orgmode or markdown buffer on-the-fly.

 **插 chā 图 tú**: insert a diagram.

+See examples in [chatu.org](./chatu.org) and [chatu.md](./chatu.md).

 # Install